------------------------------------------------------------------------------------

 Christos Saroglou (University of Ioannina, Greece)

-Non existence results for the Lp-Minkowski problem.
+Title: Non existence results for the Lp-Minkowski problem.

 Abstract: After giving some basic definitions, such as the support function and the surface area measure of a convex body, I will try to describe a major topic in Convex Geometry, the so-called Lp-Minkowski problem.
 The main focus will be in the following result: Given a real number p<1, a positive integer n and a proper subspace H of Rn, the measure on the Euclidean sphere Sn-1, which is concentrated in H and whose restriction to the class of Borel subsets of the intersection Sn-1∩H equals the spherical Lebesgue measure on Sn-1∩H, is not the Lp-surface area measure of any convex body.
 This, in particular, disproves a conjecture from "Bianchi, Böröczky, Colesanti, Yang, The Lp-Minkowski problem for -n<p<1, Adv.
 Math.
 (2019)".
 If time permits, I will mention a new non-existence result and explain how this yields a conjectured L-infinity estimate for the support function in low dimensions.
 Joint work in part with Karoly Böröczky.